back-kh/Khmer-Semantic-Search/README.md

 # Khmer Semantic Search (KSE)

-**Khmer Semantic Search (KSE)** is a long-term research and development project for Khmer semantic search, digital information access, keyword extraction, and document retrieval in a low-resource language setting.
+**Khmer Semantic Search (KSE)** is a long-term research and development project for Khmer semantic search (KSE), Keyword Document Extraction (KDE) , digital information access, and Khmer Document Retrieval (KDR) in a low-resource language setting.

 The goal of this project is to make Khmer information retrieval easier to study, test, and extend.
 It connects earlier Khmer semantic search work with newer web-based retrieval, hybrid search, and LLM-assisted query expansion.
 This public version is mainly released as a learning and research foundation for students, researchers, and developers interested in Khmer language technology.